 All extended and off site activities are subject to a risk assessment to satisfy health and safety and safeguarding requirements.
 Where extended school activities are provided by and managed by the school, our own safeguarding/ child protection policy and procedures apply.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.

 When our pupils attend off-site activities, including day and residential visits, we will check that effective safeguarding/child protection arrangements are in place.
+Unless there are exceptional circumstances a member of staff would be expected to accompany any child attending an off-site activity.